 What course of action do you think is best?

-Some of the best advice I’ve retained from books is as follows:
+Some of the best guidance I’ve retained from books:

 the best laid plans fall apart after first contact with the enemy